MicrosoftDocs/power-platform/power-platform/admin/use-service-admin-role-manage-tenant.md

 The Dynamics 365 admin can:

 - Sign in to and manage multiple environments.
 If an environment uses a security group, a service admin would need to be added to the security group in order to manage that environment.
 Not assigning to an in place security group essentially locks these admins out of any admin management.
-- Perform admin functions in Microsoft Power Platform because they have the system admin role.
+- Perform admin functions in Microsoft Power Platform because they have the System Administrator role.

 ## Power Platform administrator

  Users with the Power Platform admin role can:

 - Sign in to and manage multiple environments.
 Power Platform admins **are not affected** by security group membership and can manage environments even if not added to an environment's security group.
-- Perform admin functions in Microsoft Power Platform because they have the system admin role.
+- Perform admin functions in Microsoft Power Platform because they have the System Administrator role.

 Both service admin roles cannot do functions restricted to the Microsoft 365 global admin such as manage user accounts, manage subscriptions, access settings for Microsoft 365 apps like Microsoft Exchange or Microsoft SharePoint.

 ## Assign a service admin role to a user

 Follow these steps to assign a service admin role.

+> [!NOTE]
+> When the Dynamics 365 administrator role is granted to a user in Azure Active Directory (Azure AD), they will get the System Administrator role in environments as well.
+When the Dynamics 365 administrator role is removed in Azure AD, user synchronization doesn't remove the System Administrator role.
+So, even though this user is no longer a Dynamics 365 administrator in Azure AD, they still remain a system administrator in the tenant and will be able to see all environments.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) as a global admin.